ArpBansal/ISSR/README.md

 Due to GitHub **LFS** limit, files are removed from the repo,

-You can download them via:
+You can download all the files that were generated via:

 ```sh
 wget https://huggingface.co/datasets/Arpit-Bansal/ISSR/resolve/main/mental_health_postsV1.csv